ms-iot/iot-core-azure-dm-client/docs/application-management.md

 #### Example 2

-In the following example, the operator wishes to stop tracking the state of the DogFeeder app, which has been decommissioned.
+In the following example, the operator wishes to stop tracking the state of the DogFeeder app, which has been decommissioned but still wants to list all the store applications.
 This is expressed as follows:

 <pre>
 "desired" : {